Ho-Chunk Nation of Wisconsin

 The Ho-Chunk Nation (Ho-Chunk language: Hoocąk) is a federally recognized tribe of the Ho-Chunk with traditional territory across five states in the United States: Wisconsin, Illinois, Iowa, Minnesota, and Missouri.
 The other federally recognized tribe of Ho-Chunk people is the Winnebago Tribe of Nebraska.
 The tribe separated when its members were forcibly relocated first to an eastern part of Iowa known as the Neutral Ground, then to Minnesota, South Dakota and later to the current reservation in Nebraska.

 Historically, the surrounding Algonquin tribes referred to them by a term that evolved to Winnebago, which was later used as well as by the French and English.
 The Ho-Chunk Nation have always called themselves Ho-Chunk.
 The name Ho-Chunk comes from the word Hocaagra (Ho meaning "voice", cąk meaning "sacred", ra being a definitive article) meaning "People of the Sacred Voice".

 Government

 The Ho-Chunk Nation is headquartered in Black River Falls, Wisconsin.
 With the adoption of its most recent constitution in 1994, which restored the tribe's name for itself, the Ho-Chunk Nation, the modern tribal government structured itself after the federal and state governments, with executive, legislative and judicial branches.
 Executive and legislative members are elected.
 All of the tribe's members make up the fourth branch of government, the general council.

-The nation's current president is Marlon WhiteEagle.
-The Chief Justice of the Supreme Court is Todd R. Matha, alongside two Associate Justices: Tricia Zunker and David J.W.
+The nation's current president is Jon Greendeer, alongside vice president Lambert Cleveland, Jr. The Chief Justice of the Supreme Court is Todd R. Matha, alongside two Associate Justices: Tricia Zunker and David J.W.
 Klauser.
 The legislature currently consists of: